-We hold the managers and firm founders Juan Bertrán, Alvaro Martinez, and Cayetano Cornet in high regard.
+We continue to hold the managers and firm founders Juan Bertrán, Alvaro Martinez, and Cayetano Cornet in high regard.
 This dedicated trio has been investing together since 2004 and has closely aligned their interests with those of investors.
-To support their research effort, between 2015 and 2017 they built up a team of four analysts of which three remain.
+To support their research effort, between 2015 and 2017, they built up a team of four analysts of which three remain.
 Ignacio Sanz and Ignacio Carvajal became portfolio managers and partners in 2019 and settled nicely into their roles.
 Jorge Losa joined the management roster in 2024.

-The team has a vast universe to cover and thus relies to some extent on sell-side research, but this strategy (with funds called Cartesio X in Spain and Cartesio Income in Luxembourg) has a patient, value-oriented, and established process that helps narrow the opportunity set.
-There are two sources of alpha here: asset allocation across equity (maximum 40%, since-inception average 20%), bond (including maximum 30% in
+The team has a vast universe to cover as it invests in European firms of all sizes and opportunistically in other regions.
+The managers rely to some extent on sell-side research, but this strategy (with funds called Cartesio Y in Spain and Cartesio Equity in Luxembourg) has a patient, value-oriented, and established process that helps narrow the opportunity set.
+There are two sources of alpha here: asset allocation between stocks and cash (0-100%) and stock selection.
+The managers calibrate the strategy's equity/cash mix based on their

-Cartesio X FI
+Cartesio Y FI

-Morningstar Medalist Rating
+Morningstar Medalist Rating Silver